cfh294/WawaGeoScraper/README.md

 ### Results
 The result of all of this was a surprisingly detailed table containing specific information such as manager names, store hours, and even individual gasoline type prices as of the last update.
-[I have exported this to csv](https://github.com/cfh294/WawaGeoScraper/blob/master/Tabular%20Data/wawaLocations_2017.csv).
+[I have exported this to csv](https://github.com/cfh294/WawaGeoScraper/blob/master/Tabular%20Data/wawaLocations_2017.csv) and have made the data available [as a shapefile](https://github.com/cfh294/WawaGeoScraper/tree/master/Shapefile) as well.

 ### Aside
 The code takes FOREVER to run!
 This is for two main reasons: